Your home in the wild

 Getting Here

-Hållfjället is not the easiest place to reach—and that is precisely its charm.
-Whether by skis, snowmobile, or on foot, the journey is part of the experience.
-In days long past, it was pure muscle—and sometimes the help of a horse—that carried guests up the mountain.
+In days long past, it was pure muscle, and sometimes the help of a horse, that carried guests along the trail.
 But once you arrived, a welcoming fire, cozy shelter, and a delicious meal awaited you.

-Back in the early 1940s, the mountain hostess would remind visitors to pack a lunch satchel and a compass—and kindly urged them not to burden the trail leader with oranges or spare mittens.
-It was, as she wrote “plain wrong for the guide to haul everyone’s sandwiches—no matter how charming the company.”
-Her advice was plentiful, and always delivered with a wink: woollen layers, a map, a bright cap—and above all, a cheerful spirit.
+Back in the early 1940s, the mountain hostess would remind visitors to pack a lunch satchel and a compass and kindly urged them not to burden the trail leader with oranges or spare mittens.
+It was, as she wrote, “plain wrong for the guide to haul everyone’s sandwiches—no matter how charming the company.”
+Her advice was plentiful, and always delivered with a wink: woollen layers, a map, a bright cap, and above all, a cheerful spirit.

 Today, as always, making your way here by foot or skis is a part of the experience.